seeu359/sukko_lake/README.md

 >https://sukkolake-production.up.railway.app/

 Freelance project.
 One page application about sukko-lake tour.
-It is possible to sign up for a tour online Also admin possible add reviews and slides to carousel from admin-panel.
+It is possible to sign up for a tour online.

+Also admin possible add reviews and slides to carousel from admin-panel.

 ### Installation